hassanbalochinfo-del/gettranscript/VERCEL_ENV_SETUP.md

 ### "Environment variable not found: DATABASE_URL"
 - **Fix**: Make sure you added `DATABASE_URL` in Vercel Environment Variables
 - Make sure you selected the correct environment (Production/Preview)
+ - Also add `DIRECT_URL` so migrations can create tables

 ### "URL must start with postgresql://"
 - **Fix**: Your connection string must start with `postgresql://` or `postgres://`